-In the corporate world, where the competition among hundreds of companies is cutthroat, almost each corporation is investing on providing their employees free training to upskill their current talents.
+In the corporate world, where the competition among hundreds of companies is cutthroat, almost every corporation is investing in providing their employees free training to upskill their current talents.

 A lot of companies have been spending thousands of dollars to pay for a single employee’s training.
-This supplementary expense is viewed as an investment with the expectation of very high return, given the fact that it includes human resource.
+This supplementary expense is viewed as an investment with the expectation of a very high return, given the fact that it includes human resources.

 Such effort is known to maintain an employee’s present position and hopefully qualify for a promotion.
 Such occurrence is quite common when there are not enough opportunities offered by companies to improve.

 Assuming that not every position has the security of tenure, this means that any employee that is considered replaceable is living on the edge of their seats.
 One wrong move could break everything for them.